 William Qualkinbush (2013-2018): Joined the TCI staff in July of 2013 and served as a regular writer as well as wrote a blog, did video work and still writes for our collector edition magazines.
 Qualkinbush came to The Clemson Insider after a six-year stint as a freelance writer in college, where he attended Clemson University.
 The Clemson graduate has wrote for IPTAY Media, producing content on every athletic program on campus.
 He has also covered high school and Clemson sports for The Daily Journal in Seneca, SC since 2007.
 Qualkinbush is also involved with WCCP-FM 105.5 in Clemson – the university’s flagship station for Clemson Athletics.
 He was a producer and co-host for The Mickey Plyler Show, which airs from 6-9 on weekday mornings, and now is a co-host of Out of Bounds with Qualk and Kelly, which airs from 9 a.m.-Noon Monday through Friday.
 In addition, Qualkinbush spent six years as a student assistant and graduate assistant in the Clemson Sports Information Department, where he developed relationships with many coaches and student-athletes.
 He also did public address work for the Clemson baseball team and has filled PA roles in the Clemson area in a variety of capacities for several years.
 He also does play-by-play for Clemson women’s basketball and baseball, as well as the WCCP-FM Game of the Week.

-Kaila Burns-Heffner (2014-2017): Burns-Heffner is a sports communication graduate of Clemson University and is a content associate at ESPN and the ACC Network.
+Kaila Burns-Heffner (2014-2017): Burns-Heffner is a sports communication graduate of Clemson University and is a content associate at ESPN.
+She is currently working as part of the Monday Night Football team on the network.
 She has a passion for telling the stories that go beyond just the field.
 She is dedicated to her craft and aims to share both her knowledge of sports and the inspiring stories she comes across, along the way.
 Through various positions including both a news and sports internship at WSPA-TV (a local CBS affiliate station) and her three-year role as a sports reporter for The Clemson Insider, she has become proficient in writing, editing, shooting, reporting and on-camera work.
 She has had the opportunity to cover events such as the ESPN College Football Awards Show, the 2016 ACC Basketball Tournament, the 2016 ACC Media Kickoff, Carolina Panthers’ 2016 Training Camp, and the 2017 College Football Playoff National Championship.
 For Clemson’s news station, she produced, shot and edited her own news packages on a weekly basis to be viewed on Clemson’s website.
 She then strengthened her skill set by editing video content for WSPA-TV’s sports segments.

 Olivia Garrison (2016-2018): Garrison first worked for the NCAA.com after she graduated from Clemson in 2018.
-She has since landed a job with ESPN as a production assistant.
-She worked for two years at TCI where she reported on camera, wrote articles, and managed/created content for our social media accounts.
+She has since landed a job with ESPN as a production assistant and is now working as a digital producer for the network.
+She has also served as a producer on the network’s NFL Live show.
+Garrison worked for two years at TCI where she reported on camera, wrote articles, and managed/created content for our social media accounts.
 She work behind the scenes at the 2016 and 2017 ESPN College GameDay shows, the 2016 and 2017 Football and Basketball ACC Media Days, the 2017 ACC Football Championship, the 2018 College Football Playoff, the 2018 ACC Indoor Track & Field Championship, and the 2018 ACC Basketball Tournament.
 Garrison also interned at WCIV-TV in Charleston, SC with Scott Eisberg, which led to an internship at WSPA-TV with Pete Yanity.

 Ashley Pendergist (2017-2019): Works for ESPN and the ACC Network as a production assistant, is from Charleston, S.C., and graduated from Clemson University in 2019 with a degree in Sports Communications with a minor in Entrepreneurship.
 Pendergist joined the TCI staff in August of 2017.
 In addition to working at TCI, she worked with WSPA in Spartanburg.
 Pendergist has also completed a summer internship with the sports department at WCSC, Live 5 News in Charleston covering baseball, softball, hockey and football.
 She was a Campus Connection Correspondent for ESPNU where they have published several of her feature stories about Clemson athletics.
 Pendergist was a co-host for a weekly sports show on TigerVision — a student run television network at Clemson University.